Around this time last year I was hosting our Open House to show off our new home to our family and friends.

 *These are affiliate links, but I highly recommend them because they are exactly what I used.*

 Have you ever made herb infused olive oil before?
 What flavor combinations worked for you?

 Want To Plan The Perfect Party?

-You can get my printable event planner for just $6.00 from my new Etsy shop!
+You can get my printable event planner for just $6.50 from my Etsy shop!
 Click the image above to grab your copy.
 You can print each page as many times as you need to.

 This post contains affiliate links.
 By clicking the links, you enter the site as a referral from In The New House Designs.
 Any items purchased will provide In The New House Designs a small commission, at no extra cost to you.
 Thank you for supporting my website by using my affiliate links.
 This allows me to continue bringing you lots of new great posts.
 To learn more about how affiliate links keep this site in business, please review our Disclaimers policies.
 In The New House Designs is not liable for price discrepancies and out of stock items in affiliate product linking.